 All classes meet at the Rose Hill Campus unless otherwise noted.
 Check My Fordham for current information on meeting times and places.

 Course syllabuses or descriptions for many courses are available by clicking on the course number.
 Visit graduate course descriptions for a more complete listing of course descriptions.
-For descriptions of the upcoming Fall classes, see the history blog entry on the subject.

 HIST 5472: Inventing Total War